Introduction

 MySQL database is quick, simple to use Relational Database Management System, which is widely used by the majority of businesses irrespective of size.
 This databases was created, marketed and supported by a Swedish company - MySQL AB.

-• MySQL database has become highly popular due to several reasons -
+MySQL database has become highly popular due to several reasons -

-• It was released under an open-source license.
+- It was released under an open-source license.

-• It supports several OSs and languages such as PHP, PERL, C, C++, Java, etc.
+- It supports several OSs and languages, such as PHP, PERL, C, C++, Java, etc.

-Evolution MySQL Database
+Evolution of MySQL Database

-In comparison to Oracle and SQL Server, MySQL has two other unique aspects one is that it was not released for commercial use and other is that it is an open source database.
+In comparison to Oracle and SQL Server, MySQL has two other unique aspects: one is that it was not released for commercial use and other is that it is an open source database.
 It has over 10 million installations as per market reports, it means that it is getting much popular among several businesses.
 The digital age has given the database a competitive space and it has become popular among developers.

 Features of MySQL Database